-- ET 1004-Basic Electricity.
+- ET 1003-Survey of Electronics.
+This course is designed to prepare students for entry into the electronics technology program.
+Topics covered include study skills, using scientific notation, formula solving, construction techniques, job information, and component recognition.
+(3,2,2) - ET 1004-Basic Electricity.
 An introductory course to the theory and application of electronic components.
 Circuit analysis covers simple resistive networks through complex RLC circuits.
 (4,3,2) - ET 1013-Introduction to Electronics.
 An overview of the electronics industry which familiarizes incoming students with the role of the electronics technician.
 Also introduces testing, system function, safety, and fabrication practices.
 (3,2,3) - ET 1105-Semiconductor Devices.
 The theory of operation of semiconductor devices.
 Device circuit applications are also included.
 Prerequisite: ET 1004 and ET 1013.
 (5,4,2) - ET 1115-Digital Principles.
-An introduction to number systems, codes, gating circuits, circuit minimiumization; counters, registers.
+An introduction to number systems, codes, gating circuits, circuit minimization; counters, registers.
 Introductory computer programming is also included.
 Prerequisite: ET 1004 and ET 1013.
 (5,4,2) - ET 2006-Linear Integrated Circuits.
 The theory and application of operational amplifiers, audio power amplifiers, PLL's, broad band amplifiers and other common linear circuits.
 Applications and troubleshooting techniques are also included.
 Prerequisite: ET 1105 and ET 1115.
+(6,4,4)

-(6,4,4) - ET 2016-Microprocessor Systems.
-A continuation of ET 1115 which covers the operation, operation programming, and servicing of microprocessor based systems.
+- ETF 2016-Microprocessor Systems.
+A continuation of ET 1115 which covers the operation, operation programming and servicing of microprocessor based systems.
 Interfacing and peripheral equipment function are also covered.
 Prerequisite: ET 1115 and enrollment in ET 2006.
 (6,4,4) - ET 2123-Instrumentation and Control.
+A study of transducers, closed and open loop electronic control systems, and final control in industry, Both analog and digital control systems are covered.
+(3,2,2) - ET 2126-Instrumentation and Control.
 A study of transducers, closed and open loop electronic control systems, and final control in industry.
 Both analog and digital control systems are covered.
-(3,2,2) - ET 2126-Instrumentation and Control.
-A study of Transducers, closed and open loop electronic control systems, and final control in industry.
-Both analog and digital control systems are covered.
 Prerequisites: ET 2006 and ET 2016.
 (6,4,4) - ET 2116-Electronic Communications.
 A study of AM, FM, SSB, and TV transmitter and receiver systems including antennas and transmission lines.
-The course stresses system function and Trouble shooting procedures.
-Prerequisites: ET 2006.
+The course stresses system function and troubleshooting procedures.
+Prerequisite: ET 2006.
 (6,4,4) - ET 1023-Programming Fundamentals.
-A introduction to computer programming in BASIC language.
+An introduction to computer programming in BASIC language.
 Emphasis is placed on real-time and automatic process control.
 (3,2,2) - ET 2136-Microcomputer System Service.
-This course covers Troubleshooting and repair of small computers, disk drives, CRT displays, printers, and other components umbedded in microcomputer systems.
+This course covers troubleshooting and repair of small computer, disk drives, CRT displays, printers, and other components umbedded in microcomputer systems.
 Service instructions are presented at both board level and component level.
 Prerequisites: ET 2016, ET 2126, and ET 2116.
 (6,4,4) - ET 2144-FCC License Preparation.
-An in depth study of communications theory, practices and laws, designed to prepare students for the general class radio telephone license.
+An in-depth study of communications theory, practices and laws, designed to prepare students for the general class radio telephone license.
 Prerequisite: ET 2116 Electronic Communications or satisfactory score on the course pre-test.
 Four semester hours.
 (4,3,2)